Brandon-C92/US_Southern_Border_Metrics/README.md

 Country of Origin Comparison Hypothesis:

 Based on the previous graphs and data analysis, I have formed a general hypothesis on this dataset and want to explore it further.
-Noting how collection of data was only starting to be collected in 2000 to differentiate people from Mexico and Other Countries, I will section off that data to perfrom the tests in a true manner:
+Noting how collection of data was only starting to be collected in 2000 to differentiate people from Mexico and Other Countries, I will section off that data to perform the tests in a true manner:

     * Null Hypothesis (H0): There is no significant difference in the mean apprehension numbers between individuals from Mexico and those from other countries.